 This is a much slower way, but accessible by all through a simple webpage!

-iOS7+ encrypts the Restrictions Passcode using pbkdf2-hmac-sha1, which is quite strong!
+iOS7+ encrypts the Restrictions Passcode using pbkdf2-hmac-sha1, which is very strong!

-To speed up the search, you can open multiple windows and use different starting & ending codes.
+To speed up the search, you can open multiple windows and stagger the start & end codes.

-You will need access to iOS backup files or a jailbroken device to find the encrypted keys.
+You need access to unecrypted iOS backup files or a jailbroken device to find the keys.

 From a jailbroken device, you need this file: com.apple.restrictionspassword.plist

-On Windows or a Mac, the file can be found in an unencrypted iTunes backup of your device:
+On Windows or a Mac, the file can be found in an unencrypted iTunes backup: